setiQuest/ML4SETI/README.md

 ## Local Scoring

-Finally, the Preview Test Set key is now available in this repository, along with some `sklearn` code that will produce the LogLoss score and classification accuracy scores for you.
+The Preview Test Set key (UUID, class label pairs) is now available in this repository, along with some `sklearn` code that will produce the LogLoss score, confusion matrix and classification accuracy scores for you.
 There is a jupyter notebook and files in the [results](results/) folder to get you started.

 ## Teamwork

 To facilitate team-building and communication we have created a Slack team that you may join.

 [Sign up for the Slack team here.](https://ml4seti.mybluemix.net)

-## Licensing

-In order to participate in the code challenge and hackathon, your code must be open-source and licenced under the Apache License 2.0.